opus-codium/puppet-nextcloud/README.md

 * Disable the app store; Again its a security breach to let user to install third party apps without a review
 * Install without default administrator user

-Wishes:
+## Wishes

-* Core upgrade plan should check version (last minor to upgrade to next major)
+* Core install/upgrade task should check version (last minor to upgrade to next major)
 * Allow to install apps using conformation (puppet agent) instead of orchestration (bolt/choria)
 * Detect which post-upgrade steps are needed (e.g. `db:add-missing-indices`, `db:add-missing-primary-keys`, etc.) using CLI/orchestration
 * Use different users to deploy and run the application¹